sunnypatel2048/File-Backup-Utility/README.md

 ## License

-TThis project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You can view the full license text [here](https://opensource.org/licenses/MIT).